jpahullo/slides/eventstorming/slides.md

 # Conclusion

-1. Collecting requirements
+1. Collecting requirements / Defining your core model
-1. Traditional way vs innovative event storming
+1. Motivation: Traditional way vs Event Storming
+1. Ingredients for Event Storming
-1. Event storming rules
+1. Event Storming rules
+1. Phases on Event Storming
 1. Participant: How to attend to a session
-1. Facilitator: How to manage a session
+1. Facilitator: How to manage a session + tips

 ----